American Colonization Society: Opposition to colonization

-Opposition from blacks
+Opposition from African-Americans

 From the beginning, "the majority of black Americans regarded the Society [with] enormous disdain", a "fixed hatred".
 Black activist James Forten immediately rejected the ACS, writing in 1817 that "we have no wish to separate from our present homes for any purpose whatever".
-As soon as they heard about it, 3,000 blacks packed a church in Philadelphia, "the bellwether city for free blacks," and "bitterly and unanimously" denounced it.
+As soon as they heard about it, 3,000 black protestors packed a church in Philadelphia, "the bellwether city for free blacks," and "bitterly and unanimously" denounced it.
 They published a protest pamphlet.

 Frederick Douglass condemned colonization: "Shame upon the guilty wretches that dare propose, and all that countenance such a proposition.
-We live here—have lived here—have a right to live here, and mean to live here."
-Martin Delany, who believed that Black Americans deserved "a new country, a new beginning", called Liberia a "miserable mockery" of an independent republic, a "racist scheme of the ACS to rid the United States of free blacks."
+We live here—have lived here—have a right to live here, and mean to live here".
+Martin Delany, who believed that Black Americans deserved "a new country, a new beginning", called Liberia a "miserable mockery" of an independent republic, a "racist scheme of the ACS to rid the United States of free blacks".
 He proposed instead Central and South America as "the ultimate destination and future home of the colored race on this continent" (see Linconia).
 A recent (2014) writer on Connecticut African Americans summarizes the attitude amongst them:

 While claiming to aid African Americans, in some cases, to stimulate emigration, it made conditions for them worse.
-For example, "the Society assumed the task of resuscitating the Ohio Black Codes of 1804 and 1807. ...Between 1,000 and 1,200 free blacks were forced from Cincinnati."
+For example, "the Society assumed the task of resuscitating the Ohio Black Codes of 1804 and 1807. ...Between 1,000 and 1,200 free blacks were forced from Cincinnati".
 A meeting was held in Cincinnati on January 17, 1832, to discuss colonization, which resulted in a series of resolutions.
 First, they had a right to freedom and equality.
 They felt honor-bound to protect the country, the "land of their birth", and the Constitution.
 They were not familiar with Africa, and should have the right to make their own decisions about where they lived.
 They recommended that if black people wish to leave the United States, they consider Canada or Mexico, where they would have civil rights and a climate that is similar to what they are accustomed to.
 The United States was large enough to accommodate a colony, and would be much cheaper to implement.
-They question the motives of ACS members who cite Christianity as a reason for removing blacks from America.
-Since there were no attempts to improve the conditions of black people who lived in the United States, it is unlikely that white people would watch out for their interests thousands of miles away.
+They questioned the motives of ACS members who cited Christianity as a reason for removing black people from America.
+Since there were no attempts to improve the conditions of black people who lived in the United States, it was unlikely that white people would watch out for their interests thousands of miles away.